valentinpetrov420/questlog/README.md

 ## Future ideas

 - Highlighting the next uncompleted task in a "main" list that takes center stage.
+- Streaks of completed tasks every day.
+- Untouched lists for a few days get a notifying suggestion to break down tasks into smaller steps.
 - Improving list organization and structure for scalability.
 - Styling/themes.
 - Optional authentication (Google login).